AthriB/Elinvar_Automation_FrontEnd/README.md

 This is a cypress Automation testing framework with cucumber integration.
 This framework is built on cypress, with inclusion of Page Object Model.
 The framework has the capability to automatically capture screenshot on failure and video recording of the executed tests will be saved.
-This has a test to execute an api to set up a test data prior to the execution of the tests

-It majorly has 4 folders Integration, Plugin, Support, Fixtures **Fixtures**
+**Fixtures Folder**
 Can be used as a centralized location to maintain the test data, or the default values like URLs.

 **Integration**
 This folder has all the Feature files.
 Step definition files inside the folders with the names of each Feature files.

 **Support Page**
 This folder has the Page objects w.r.t each pages of the Website.